 EAS can be accessed at federal, state, and local levels to transmit essential information to the public.
 Message priorities under Part 73.922(a) of the FCC's rules are as follows:

-Priority One: Presidential Messages (carried live) Priority Two: Operational (Local) Area Programming

-Priority Three: State Programming

-Priority Four: National Programming and News

-Presidential messages, national programming, and news will be routed over established network facilities of the broadcast industry.
-State programming will originate from the state operations center and will be transmitted through the state using the state's California Law Enforcement Radio System (CLERS).
+Priority One: Presidential Messages (carried live) Priority Two: Operational (Local) Area Programming Priority Three: State Programming Priority Four: National Programming and News and will be transmitted through the state using the state's California Law Enforcement Radio System (CLERS).
 Local programming will be transmitted by the Local Primary (LP-1) and (LP-2) stations.